PREVENTION SCIENCE GUIDES

 The manuscript should be double-spaced throughout, including the reference section.
 Please note that we follow the APA recommendation of using a 12 pt Times New Roman font.
 All other formatting instructions, as well as instructions on preparing tables, figures, references, metrics, and abstracts, are described in the APA Manual.

-The paper should not exceed 30 double-spaced typewritten pages INCLUSIVE of cover page, abstract, references, tables and figures.
+The paper should not exceed 30 double-spaced typewritten pages INCLUSIVE of title page, abstract, references, tables and figures.

 Footnotes should be avoided.
 When their use is absolutely necessary, footnotes should be numbered consecutively using Arabic numerals and should be typed at the bottom of the page to which they refer.
 Place a line above the footnote, so that it is set off from the text.
 Use the appropriate superscript numeral for citation in the text.